alphagov/government-digital-strategy/source/partials/quarters/_july-13.md

 * Department for Environment and Climate Change (DECC) has established a small team to work on digital programme management, capability building, and service design and delivery

-* Ministry of Defence (MOD) and Department for International Development (DfID) are setting up new roles or repurposing existing job descriptions
+* Ministry of Defence (MOD), Department of Health (DH) and Department for International Development (DfID) are setting up new roles or repurposing existing job descriptions

-* DCLG and Department for Culture, Media and Sport (DCMS) are planning digital skills training for staff.
+* DCLG, DH and Department for Culture, Media and Sport (DCMS) are planning digital skills training for staff.
 DCMS is doing this alongside work on [a new intranet](http://digital.cabinetoffice.gov.uk/2013/03/18/intranets-dcms/) built using agile thinking at a fraction of the cost of the site it replaces

 Following the closure of the cross-government Chief Information Officer (CIO) and Head of Profession for ICT positions, GDS has started reviewing the best ways to [run and use technology](http://digital.cabinetoffice.gov.uk/2013/06/04/reforming-governance-in-government-technology/), interviewing senior leaders across government and the private sector to find out what works for them and how it might be put to use elsewhere.